OpenLiberty/cloud-hosted-guides/restful-services-interfaces/README.md

 To see whether the tests detect a failure, change the base URL in the configuration file so that when the **inventory** service tries to access the invalid URL, an **UnknownUriException** is thrown.
 Rerun the tests to see a test failure occur.

 When you are done checking out the service, exit development mode by pressing **CTRL+C** in the shell session where you ran the server, or by typing q and then pressing the **enter/return** key.

+# Finished

+Well done you have finished Consuming RESTful services with template interfaces.